nickjf/ANSURR/README.md

 * `scores.out` - a text file with the validation scores for each model
 * `<yourpdbfile>_<yourshiftfile>.png` - a graphical summary of the validation scores for each model
-* `out/` - text files with protein flexibility predicted by RCI and FIRST for each model
+* `out/` - text files for each model which detail the following for each residue: flexibility predicted by RCI, flexibility predicted by FIRST, secondary structure according to DSSP, well-defined regions of the ensemble according to CYRANGE, backbone chemcial shift completeness and which atom types have chemical shift data
-* `figs/` - plots of protein flexibility predicted by RCI and FIRST for each model
+* `figs/` - plots of protein flexibility predicted by RCI (blue) and FIRST (orange) for each model.
+Alpha helical and beta sheet secondary structure indicated by red and blue dots, respectively.
+Green dots indicate regions that are well-defined according to CYRANGE.
+Black crosses indicate residues with no chemical shift data (not used to compute validation scores).

 `other_output` contains output from various programs run as part of ANSURR: